liamasman/ProjectEuler/README.md

 # Project Euler

-Implementations for solving Project Euler problems.
+Implementations for solving [Project Euler](https://projecteuler.net) problems.

+New problem implementations should be placed in `com.liamasman.projecteuler.problems`.

+Problems must have:

+* The `@Problem` annotation, specifying the problem id
+* The `@ProblemCase` annotation, specifying the problem input as provided by Project Euler

+A problem should also specify at least one `@TestCase`, typically given as the example on Project Euler.

 ## How to build